-The sustainable investment objective of the Fund is to allocate the capital towards companies:

-- that address opportunities created by four long-term transitions: demographic, environmental, technological, governance (collectively the "Transitions Themes"); and that contribute positively through their products, services and/or practices to the - that contribute positively through their products, services and/or practices to the achievement of one or more of the United Nations Sustainable Development Goals (the "SDGs").
+The sustainable investment objective of the Fund is to provide long-term capital growth by investing in US equities securities through an investment process that fully integrates sustainability considerations by allocating the capital towards companies that contribute positively through their products, services and/or practices to the achievement of one or more of the United Nations Sustainable Development Goals (the "SDGs").
 Furthermore, considering the importance of a stable climate, the Investment Manager aims at building an investment portfolio which represents an economy in which the world is expected to warm by no more than 2 degrees Celsius, in line with the mitigation and temperature reduction objective of the 2015 Paris agreement.